zenglenn42/inversion-of-control/README.md

 <h5>&nbsp;</h5>

-Is there way to pass control _back_ to the flock of eager adoptees with an implementation that _encourages_ extension without _you_ having to rewrite the underlying component at each turn?
+Is there a way to pass control _back_ to the flock of eager adoptees with an implementation that _encourages_ extension without _you_ having to rewrite the underlying component at each turn?

 <h5>&nbsp;</h5>